arcarley/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--Description-->
 Added in Windows 10, version 1703.
 Specifies the date and time when the IT admin wants to start pausing the Feature Updates.

 Value type is string (yyyy-mm-dd, ex.
 2018-10-28).
 Supported operations are Add, Get, Delete, and Replace.
+When this policy is set, updates are paused for 35 days from the specified pause start time.
+This policy can be reset to continuously pause for as long as is necessary.

 <!--/Description-->
 <!--ADMXMapped-->